Skip to content

 Chairman of the Board

-Washington Hill, M.D. is a senior physician of 55 years in obstetrics, gynecology, and maternal-fetal medicine at CenterPlace Health and has practiced almost 30 years at Sarasota Memorial Hospital.
-Dr. Hill received an M.D. from Temple University School of Medicine and completed residency at William Beaumont Army General Hospital in El Paso, Texas.
-After 12 years in private practice, he completed a fellowship in maternal-fetal medicine.
-He holds academic appointments at several prestigious schools of medicine.
-Dr. Hill is founder of the high-risk pregnancy program at SMH.
+Washington Hill, M.D. is a senior physician of 55 years in obstetrics, gynecology and maternal-fetal medicine at CenterPlace Health and has practiced for more than 30 years at Sarasota Memorial Hospital.
+Dr. Hill received his M.D. from Temple University Lewis Katz School of Medicine and completed a residency in obstetrics and gynecology at William Beaumont Army General Hospital.

 Dan Dannheisser